Plumbline Faith

 Everyone loves the prophetic, until it speaks of them …

-Everyone loves ekklesia, without submitting to each other …
+Everyone loves ekklesia, but not submitting to each other …

-Everyone loves truth, except when there’s a price …
+Everyone loves truth, when there is no price to pay …

-Everyone loves God’s Kingdom, but not the dictates of His rule …
+Everyone loves God’s Kingdom, apart from the dictates of His rule …

 Everyone loves Jesus, yet seldom on His terms.